 A very good, albeit not cheap service for the disabled, more generous in some respects than leasing arrangements directly with manufacturers.
-Presently, only Motability customers, not those using other forms of car financing, get exemption from the insurance tax referred to above.
-Motability dealers in Sussex include, see http://www.motabilitylifestyle.co.uk/classifieds/motability-car-dealers/sussex/eastbourne/dealers.htm
+Presently, only Motability customers, not those using other forms of car financing, get exemption from the insurance tax referred to above. .

 See Office for Disability Issues, UK Government, see https://www.gov.uk/government/organisations/office-for-disability-issues.

 Mobility scooter and wheelchair access.
-Sovereign Harbour is far and away the nicest, flattest and most scenic accessible place in Eastbourne for easy and lots of mobility scooter and wheelchair access for the disabled.
-Many people who live in Eastbourne, including the disabled, are not yet aware of this.
-Not yet on any Eastbourne area maps is the fact that four of the five harbours within the Sovereign Harbour group are completely accessible, not via the public Atlantic Drive and Pacific Drive roads but via their flat scenic brick pathways (walkways) immediately adjacent to their harbours, a wonderful surprise for the disabled in manual or electric wheelchairs, adapted cycles, small mobility scooters and the mobility-impaired who can walk a little unaided.
-The fifth, Sovereign Harbour North, is similarly accessible for about half its length.
-For new disabled residents and visitors it is possible, if their disability vehicles do not need charging en route, to travel the entire two-mile route from the Eastbourne town centre to Sovereign Harbour complex.
-See below some of the nice features of the harbour areas.
+Four out of five Sovereign Harbours are flat, scenic and accessible for mobility scooter and wheelchair access for the disabled, not via the public Atlantic Drive and Pacific Drive roads but via their flat scenic brick pathways (walkways) immediately adjacent to their harbours.
+The fifth, Sovereign Harbour North, is similarly accessible for its entire length on the south side and some of its length on the north side.
+For new disabled residents and visitors it is possible, if their disability vehicles do not need charging en route, to travel the entire two-mile route from Eastbourne town centre to the Sovereign Harbour complex.

-Sovereign Habour flat brick pathway going around nearly all the five harbours, perfect for mobility scooters.
+Sovereign Harbour flat brick pathway going around nearly all the five harbours, perfect for mobility scooters.
 Photos above cc Keith and Lois Forbes.